National Honor Society Essay: 3 Examples, 4 Pillars & 5 Tips

 4. Edit Ruthlessly

-Read aloud to check flow.
+Read the essay aloud to check clarity and flow.

-Have a teacher or mentor review it.
+Ask a teacher, counselor, or mentor to review it.

 5. Avoid Common Mistakes